Accenture/accenture.github.io/_drafts/alexia-framework.md

     - Invocation Name: Choose an invocation name for your Alexa app
 3. Interaction Model:
     - Paste contents of generated speech assets from `speechAssets/intentSchema.json` and `utterances.txt` to the respective text areas
-    - (optional) Add each customSlot type with all slot samples using `Add Slot Type` button
+    - (optional) Add each custom slot type with all slot samples using `Add Slot Type` button
 4. Configuration:
     - Choose HTTPS endpoint and geographical region
     - Paste your Heroku URL